-(a) Applicants and license holders for substance use disorder residential and nonresidential programs must demonstrate compliance with HIV minimum standards prior to their application being complete.
+(a) Applicants and license holders for substance use disorder residential and nonresidential programs must demonstrate compliance with HIV minimum standards before their application is complete.
 The HIV minimum standards contained in the HIV-1 Guidelines for substance use disorder treatment and care programs in Minnesota are not subject to rulemaking.

-(b) Ninety days after April 29, 1992, the applicant or license holder shall orient all substance use disorder treatment staff and clients to the HIV minimum standards.
+(b) The applicant or license holder shall orient all substance use disorder treatment staff and clients to the HIV minimum standards.
 Thereafter, orientation shall be provided to all staff and clients, within 72 hours of employment or admission to the program.
 In-service training shall be provided to all staff on at least an annual basis and the license holder shall maintain records of training and attendance.

 (c) The license holder shall maintain a list of referral sources for the purpose of making necessary referrals of clients to HIV-related services.
 The list of referral services shall be updated at least annually.

 (d) Written policies and procedures, consistent with HIV minimum standards, shall be developed and followed by the license holder.
 All policies and procedures concerning HIV minimum standards shall be approved by the commissioner.
-The commissioner shall provide training on HIV minimum standards to applicants.
+The commissioner must outline the content required in the annual staff training under paragraph (b).

 (e) The commissioner may permit variances from the requirements in this section.
 License holders seeking variances must follow the procedures in section 245A.04, subdivision 9.